byanto/byanto.github.io/content/til/0007_fixing-flaky-spring-boot-integration-test-with-javatimeclock/index.md

     }
 }
 ```
+---

 **What I Really Learned**

 This wasn't just about fixing a test.
 It was a fundamental lesson in software design.

-**- A flaky test is a symptom of a design problem.** Don't patch the test; fix the code.
+- **A flaky test is a symptom of a design problem.** Don't patch the test; fix the code.
-**- Make your dependencies explicit.** If your code depends on the current time, that time source should be injected.
+- **Make your dependencies explicit.** If your code depends on the current time, that time source should be injected.
-**- Write code that is testable from the start.** This forces you into better, cleaner designs.
+- **Write code that is testable from the start.** This forces you into better, cleaner designs.

 By making this one change, I didn't just fix a flaky test.
 I made my application more robust, my architecture cleaner, and my entire test suite 100% reliable.
 And that's a win worth writing about.